prskr/unit-testing-101-csharp/README.md

 Depending on who you ask you will get different answers according to the rules of this game.
 The basic concept is that multiple persons are counting from 1 to n (most probably you won't reach n on a cozy evening with your friends, but that's a different story).
-Everyone increments the number of previous player and says either the number, _fizz_, _buzz_ or _fizzbuzz_ depending on some conditions.
+Everyone increments the number of the previous player and says either the number, _fizz_, _buzz_ or _fizzbuzz_ depending on some conditions.

 For this introduction we will use the following rules: